freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/pig-latin.english.md

 Translate the provided string to pig latin.
 <a href="http://en.wikipedia.org/wiki/Pig_Latin" target="_blank">Pig Latin</a> takes the first consonant (or consonant cluster) of an English word, moves it to the end of the word and suffixes an "ay".
 If a word begins with a vowel you just add "way" to the end.
+If a word begins with consonants, move them to the end followed by "ay".
 If a word does not contain a vowel, just add "ay" to the end.
 Input strings are guaranteed to be English words in all lowercase.
 Remember to use <a href='https://www.freecodecamp.org/forum/t/how-to-get-help-when-you-are-stuck-coding/19514' target='_blank'>Read-Search-Ask</a> if you get stuck.
 Try to pair program.
 Write your own code.